jmcarcell/trackvalidation/jobs_submission/README.md

 - "Jobs customised lib": if not empty, it is used to set a specific customised Marlin library as input
 - "Sample fixed pt SIM folder": folder that contains the SIM-DDSIM sample (used only to create sample with fixed pT)
 - "Test Mode": if set to 1, more printout are added and only 2 jobs are submitted with 3 events each

-As a first step the vanilla xml files of the specific release are copied in `local_files`.
-Modify them similarly to the ones in `local_files/templates/`:
-- `local_files/templates/clicReconstruction.xml` to run only the tracking step in the reconstruction
-- `local_files/templates/clicReconstruction_onlyValidator.xml` to run only the tracking validator
-- `local_files/templates/clicReconstruction_overlay.xml` to include the overlay in the reconstruction

-Not all particles require all filed.
-In case these files are needed but not present in `local_files` folder, the automatic script will ask to include them.

 After setting the config file correctly, run:
 ```